 Thinking about selling your property?
 You may want to consider researching, collecting and completing the items detailed below.

 This is not a check list for planting flowers on your porch and painting your front door, you can go to the internet for that information.
 This list is to prepare sellers in San Juan County for marketing their property.
-The issues below are for regulatory compliance, contract performance and will prove beneficial and worth the effort in the marketing and transaction management of your property sale.
+The issues below are for regulatory compliance and contract performance.
+Attention to these issues will prove beneficial and would be worth the effort during the marketing and transaction management of your property sale.

-If you hire a good agent, they will assist with the process of gathering and helping you arrange for the various services.
+As your agent, I will assist with the process of gathering and helping you arrange for the various services.
 That is what good agents do.

 Single Family Residence